Choosing shoes for sailing is important, and can be difficult.

 This is controversial, but the truth is that flip flops really should not be worn on a boat, if possible.
 Trust me, I love flip flops, so it pains me to say this.

 Flip flops should not be worn on boats because they’re unsafe.
-They don’t grip a boat deck well, and they don’t protect against common foot injuries.
+Most flip flops don’t have good soles, so they won’t grip a boat deck well.
+And, most importantly, flip flops don’t protect against common foot injuries like cuts or broken toes.

 Converse Chuck Taylor All-Stars